VioletViolaVi/fast_food_website/README.md

 # Fast Food Website

 This is a fast food website.
 It is static and makes use of HTML5 and CSS3 to create the UI of the website.
-It is also responsive so the website can be used on mobile screens, tablets, desktops etc.
+It is also responsive so the website can be used on mobile screens, tablets, desktops etc. The website also used Google Fonts to style the font used.
+It also used Font Awesome to provide the icons used on this website.

 # Technology Used